wandt0n/oscp-checklists-wandton/Yet-to-learn.md

 - Read the Web Application Attacks Chapters from the manual
+- Continue the manual on chapter 23 (p.777)
 - All the Topics in linpeas script
 - Convert MSF Exploit to standalone, see http://web.archive.org/web/20190707074139/http://netsec.ws/?p=262